New House – FAQ

 Campaign leaders are diligently fundraising for this time-sensitive project to reach our goal of $12,000,000.
 Construction of the new House, and fundraising for it, will be complete by the end of 2021.

-The New Home for Healing campaign will support building the new Kathy’s House to ensure that we can continue to serve those in need of our services for decades to come.
+The New Home for Healing campaign supports building the new Kathy’s House to ensure that we can continue to serve those in need of our services for decades to come.
 Included in the campaign is $500,000 to help fund increased operational costs in the new, larger House.
-The ongoing expense associated with operation and stewardship of Kathy’s House will require that annual fund efforts also continue to support the overall mission.
+The ongoing expense associated with operation and stewardship of Kathy’s House requires that annual fund efforts also continue to support the overall mission.

 The campaign goal of $12,000,000 includes $500,000 to seed an endowment to help fund increased costs in the larger facility.
-As well, Kathy’s House has aggressively and strategically increased its operating revenues since 2012 to serve growing numbers of families.
-A ten-year proforma has been completed to account for all estimated costs and requisite funds needed to operate the new House.
+Furthermore, Kathy’s House has aggressively and strategically increased its operating revenues since 2012 to serve growing numbers of families.
+A 10-year proforma has been completed to account for all estimated costs and requisite funds needed to operate the new House.

 Yes, named giving opportunities are available.
-Please contact Patty Metropulos, President and CEO, Kathy’s House, at firstname.lastname@example.org or (414) 453-8290 for a current list of those still available.
+Please contact Katie Sparks, Director of Philanthropy, at email@example.com or (414) 453-8290 for a current list of those still available.

 Kathy’s House will gratefully accept one-time gifts, multi-year pledges up to five years, or gifts of stocks and securities.
-Please contact Patty Metropulos, President and CEO, Kathy’s House, at email@example.com or (414) 453-8290 for details.
+Please contact Katie Sparks, Director of Philanthropy, firstname.lastname@example.org or (414) 453-8290 for details.